axoflow/axosyslog-core-docs/content/docs/chapter-install/compiling-syslog-ng/_index.md

       - On Solaris, use **gmake** (GNU make) instead of **make**.

-      - To build {{% productparam "abbrev" %}} with less verbose output, use the **make V=0** command.
+      - To build {{% param "product.abbrev" %}} with less verbose output, use the **make V=0** command.
 This results in shorter, less verbose output, making warnings and other anomalies easier to notice.
 Note that silent-rules support is only available in recent automake versions.

     {{% /alert %}}